The 20 greatest blink-182 songs – ranked

-Even 17 years since the undeniable artistic watershed of their self-titled fourth LP, there remains a strange consensus amongst many fans that there’s something insubstantial about blink-182’s body of work.
+Even almost two decades since the undeniable artistic watershed of their Untitled fourth LP, there remains a strange consensus amongst many fans that there’s something insubstantial about blink-182’s body of work.
 Perhaps it’s an impression informed by the throwaway façade of their early years (an endless barrage of toilet humour fronting, as it does for so many young men, the well of more complex emotion within) having been mistaken for genuine numbskullery.

 Maybe it’s that their stop-start output, numerous side-projects and the changing faces of their line-up have undermined their monumental significance as pop-punk figureheads in some fans’ minds.
 Original drummer Scott Raynor was replaced by the untouchable Travis Barker in 1998, while once-irreplaceable guitarist and vocalist Tom DeLonge has been swapped out for Alkaline Trio mainman Matt Skiba for their last two LPs.
 Bassist/vocalist Mark Hoppus, however, remains a rocksteady constant.